-Chapter 5: General System Information
+Chapter 4: General System Information

 This is where the real fun begins.
 As you set up general system information, you will start customizing your RescueLogic system specifically for your site.
-If you are working with a RescueLogic demo program, the default demo database will provide a head start on system setup.
 The information you enter here will stay in your system, and be fully functional even after you activate your software.
-You will also be able to copy a database you've configured at your office onto a new computer, and put it into service at the job site.